-4.3.1 Monitoring origin and mix of gas imports
+4.3.1.
+Monitoring origin and mix of gas imports

-Domestic gas production
+Domestic gas production.

-The domestic production of Spanish fields is marginal and reaches only 769 GWh, 0,21% of Spanish gas demand in 2015.
-This production comes from four gas fields.
-Three of them are close to depletion and they could be used as underground storages in the future.
-Another one, Viura, started operating in February 2015.
+The domestic production of Spanish fields is marginal and reaches only 496 GWh, 0,16% of Spanish gas demand in 2014.
+This production comes from three gas fields that are close to depletion; it could be used as underground storages in the future.
 The rest of the gas consumed in Spain is imported.